 The PIL has also sought a direction to implement the resolution of the advisory council of the National Mission for Justice Delivery and Legal Reforms.

-- Supreme Court seeks reply of Centre, Election Commission on political funding law
+- Supreme Court seeks response of BCI on plea to ban legislators from practising law

 A fortnight ago, Justice Thakur had made an impassioned plea to the government to help upgrade judicial infrastructure and start addressing the glaring problem of shortage of judges.
 These, he said, were vital to the country’s future given the government’s emphasis on“Make in India and Invest in India”.
 Later on May 9, had said the courts require more than 70,000 judges to clear the pending cases.